Monthly Archives :

 You Don’t Have a Mortgage On The Property

 If you’ve inherited your house or have repaid your mortgage and no longer wish to own it, selling it as-is can be a great way to obtain a cash windfall.
+Or you can search for “house flippers near me” to see who can help you make some changes!
 You’ll likely make a nice profit without upgrading appliances, fixing loose tiles, or doing other renovations, especially if the property values in your area have shot up since you purchased.

 4 Tips for Maintaining Good Relationships with Tenants